 How does a brokerage account work?

-A brokerage account allows you to invest in a variety of stocks and funds by buying and selling them through an online platform.
+A brokerage account allows you to buy and sell a variety of stocks and funds through an online platform.
 You can typically deposit funds by cash or check and pay your stock broker a pre-determined commission.

 The amount of the fee you must pay varies depending on the level of service you receive and the level of automation on your chosen platform.
 Rather than earning a fixed interest rate on your deposits as you would with a savings account, a brokerage account earns money (or sometimes loses money) based on the performance of your chosen investments.